ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

   - Add masses to your system and measure the stretch of the spring.
   - Use your phone to measure acceleration as your phone oscillates on the spring.
 - **Data Analysis**
-  - Test Hooke's Law and analyze the regimes in which it holds.
+  - Test Hooke&rsquo;s Law and analyze the regimes in which it holds.
-  - Analyze the relationships between mass, k, and period for simple harmonic oscillators.
+  - Analyze the relationships among mass, *k*, and period for simple harmonic oscillators.

 ---